pass-culture/pass-culture-app-native/doc/installation/iOS.md

 Download the iOS certificates to your computer:

 1. Create an Apple Developer passCulture account (https://developer.apple.com/).
-2. Connect to the Apple Developper account with Xcode.
+2. Connect to the Apple Developer account with Xcode.
 3. Get invited to the Apple Developer group by an Admin.
 4. Download the private key via fastlane:
    `bundle exec fastlane ios download_certificates --env testing`
-5. Add the URL of the private certificates git repository named "pass-culture-app-native-certificates".
+5. When required, use the git ssh URL of the private certificates repository `pass-culture-app-native-certificates`.
 6. Get the `match repo passphrase` on 1password in the "Tech" vault.

 (Only the first time) Set arbitrary Version and BuildVersion numbers of the App in Xcode at PassCulture > General > Identity > Build